Definition of Unearned Revenue

 Importance of Unearned Revenue

-- it is an important term in accountancy.
-If income is booked instead of booking unearned revenue, then revenues and profits will be overstated and would mislead the users of the financial statements.
-Further, for the next periods, the revenues and profits would be understated.
+- It is an important term in accountancy.
+If income is booked instead of unearned revenue, revenues, and profits will overstate and mislead the users of the financial statements.
+Further, the revenues and profits would understate for the next periods.

-- The concept of unearned revenue also helps to maintain the matching principle of accountancy, which states that revenues should be matched with the related expenses.
-If revenues are booked when consideration is received, and expenses are booked later when incurred, it would defeat the matching principle.
+- This concept helps to maintain the matching principle of accountancy, which states that revenues should be matched with the related expenses.
+If revenues are booked when consideration receives, and expenses are booked later when incurred, it would defeat the matching principle.

-- For these reasons, unearned revenue is booked as a liability and reversed only when the actual delivery of goods or provision of services takes place.
+- For these reasons, unearned revenue is booked as a liability and reversed only when the actual delivery of goods or provision of services occurs.

 Unearned Revenue vs Deferred Revenue